tekknolagi/tekknolagi.github.com/_posts/2024-07-23-toy-abstract-interpretation.md

 * Known bits (using a bitvector representation of a number, which bits are always 0 or 1)

-For this blog post, we are going to do a very limited version of "known bits", called *parity*.
+For the rest of this blog post, we are going to do a very limited version of "known bits", called *parity*.
 This analysis only tracks the least significant bit of a number, which indicates if it is even or odd.

 ## Parity